BlackGuyFawkes/DataScienceNotes/README.md

 ## Dataset

 > The dataset consists of contains information about 10,000 movies collected from The Movie Database (TMDb), including user ratings and revenue.
 There were 10866 entries in this dataset with 21 features.
 Irrelevant features ('imdb_id', 'homepage', 'tagline', 'overview', 'production_companies', 'keywords') were dropped to make it 15 features.
 There are 6 numerical columns and 9 categorical columns.
 The Genre column was split to give individual genre values.
-The dataset can be found here: https://www.kaggle.com/datasets/afsarjan23/tmdb-movies-dataset
+The dataset can be found [here](https://www.kaggle.com/datasets/afsarjan23/tmdb-movies-dataset)

 ## Summary of Findings